 Some of us learned to bake sourdough bread.
 Others learned a new language or musical instrument, started training for a marathon or finally started renovating the kitchen (or watched a whole lot of Netflix).
 Whatever the case, we all found ways to get through rolling lockdowns … and come out the other side with some new, and often rather unique, pandemic hobbies.

-In Part 1 of our two-part series, Allstream staff share some of the pandemic hobbies and creative pursuits they’ve picked up in the last year and a half.
+In Part 1 of our three-part series, Allstream staff share some of the pandemic hobbies and creative pursuits they’ve picked up in the last year and a half.

 “I started learning to play the drums!
 I have wanted to play since I was a child, and there was no better time to start than earlier this year.
 Lots still to learn but being able to play a couple of songs I like brings joy and a sense of accomplishment.
 Next up is to learn my favourite metal songs (way, way down the road).
 I also learned to cross-stitch!
 There is something about those little eight-bit style drawings that I like.
 I have made a couple of Star Wars pieces so far.
 The repetition and pattern of making little X’s is really calming and you can take it pretty much anywhere!
 Cross-stitching by the lake, anyone?”